Woltvint/uu-secret-manager/README.md

 ## How It Works

 1. **Git Repository**: The tool finds the root of your git repository automatically
-2. **Encryption**: Secrets are stored in `repo-secret-manager.json` at the repository root, encrypted with ansible-vault
+2. **Encryption**: Secrets are stored in `repo-secret-manager.vault` at the repository root, encrypted with ansible-vault
 3. **Password Prompt**: The tool prompts for the vault password when accessing secrets
 4. **Secret Mapping**: Each secret is mapped to a UUID internally, but can optionally have a custom name for the placeholder
 5. **Placeholder Format**: Secrets are encrypted with placeholders in files: